 If an issue cannot be resolved internally, you may file a complaint with the State of Florida.

 Accrediting Agency: Southern Association of Colleges and Schools

 1866 Southern Lane

 Decatur, Georgia 30033-4097

-Distance Education students, who have completed the internal institutional grievance process and the applicable state grievance process, may appeal complaints to the FL-SARA PRDEC Council.
+Distance Education students, who have completed the internal institutional grievance process and the applicable state grievance process, may appeal non-instructional complaints to the FL-SARA PRDEC Council.
 For additional information on the complaint process, please visit the FL-SARA Complaint Process page.